-If you’re wondering, can you divide the obedient plant; the answer is a resounding yes.
+If you’re wondering whether you can divide the obedient plant, the answer is a resounding yes.
 When learning how to grow an obedient plant, you’ll find they can be started from seeds and from cuttings.

 Obedient plant info says the plant will flourish in both sun and light shade.

 Obedient plant info suggests planting in less than fertile soil to decrease the spread.
 Remove new clumps that spring up in unwanted areas.

 Other than the obedient plant care listed above, the plant requires little attention to produce tall, spiky flowers that resemble those of the snapdragon.
 If you wish to include the 1- to 4- foot (0.5 to 1 m.) plant somewhere in the landscape, consider an area where spread will not be detrimental, such as a bare area near woodlands where nothing grows.